chrishutchinson/festive-code-games/counter-app-speed-run/README.md

 If you're building a client app, you need to:

 1. Serve a web page at a URL of your choice
-2. Display a counter starting at 1
+2. Display a counter in a H1 tag starting at 1
 3. Display a button labelled ("next day")
 4. When the "next day" button is pressed, the counter should increase by 1
 5. If the browser is reloaded, the count should persist